khurramaliML/bible-chatbot/README.md

-# FastAPI Bible API Documentation
+# FastAPI Bible Chatbot API

 **Version**: 0.1
 **Description**: This API provides a simple interface for querying a Bible database using natural language.
 It leverages advanced language models to generate answers and maintains a chat history for each user session.